SymfonyCasts/symfony6/sfcasts/ep1/wildcard-route.md

-# Wildcard Route
+# Wildcard Routes

-Coming soon...

 The homepage will eventually be the place where a user can design and build their next sweet mix tape.
+But in addition to creating mix tapes, users will also be able to browse *other* people's creations.

+## Creating a Second Page

-But in addition to creating mix tapes, Users will also be able to browse other people's mix tape to do that.
-Let's create a second page with URL /browse out by adding a second controller function To public function.
-How about browse?
-That name doesn't really matter.
-And to be responsible, I'll put a response return type on that.
+Let's create a second page for that.
+How?
+By adding a second controller: public function, how about browse: the name doesn't really matter.
+And to be responsible, I'll add `Response` return type.

 And above this, we need our route.
+This will look exactly the same, except that this set the URL to `/browse`.
+Inside the method, what do we *always* return from a controller?
+That's right: a `Response` object.
+Return a new `Response`... with a short message to start.

-So we're looking exactly the same, Except that this time we'll make the route /browse Inside.
-What do we always return from a controller, a response object to return new, and then I'll just put a message in there.
-All right.
-Let's check it.
-I'm selling the homepage.
-So if I refresh nothing changes there now at head to /browse, and yes, we're crushing it a second page in under a minute On this page, we'll eventually list, mix tapes from other users, but to help find something we'd like, I, I want users to also be able to browse by genre.
-So like if I go to /browse /death metal,
+Ok, let's try it!
+If we refresh the homepage, nothing changes here.
+But if we go to `/browse`... we're crushing it!
+A second page in under a minute!
+Dang!

+On this page, we'll eventually list mix tapes from other users.
+But to help find something we like, I want users to *also* be able to browse by *genre*.
+For example, if I go to `/browse/death-metal`, that would show me all the death metal mix takes.
-That would let me see.
-Only death metal mix tapes.
-Um, pretty hardcore right now.
-If we do this, we get this no route found.
-This is basically the 4 0 4 page, Which makes sense.
-This does not match any of the routes in our system.
-By the way, what you're seeing here is Symfony's fancy error, exception page, because we're currently developing.
-It gives us lots of details.
-Whenever something goes wrong.
-Anyways, the simplest way to make this URL war is just to change the URL to /browse /Death metal.
+That's hardcore.

+Of course, we if try this URL right now, we see:

+> Not Route found

+No matching routes were found, so it shows us a 404 page.
+By the way, what you're seeing here is Symfony's fancy exception page, because we're currently *developing*.
+It gives us lots of details whenever something goes wrong.

+## {Wildcard} Routes

-That does work, but that's not very flexible, right?
-We would need one route for every single genre And which could be hundreds.
-And we just killed these /browse URL, which is now a 4 0 4.
-What we really wanna do is match /browse /anything.
-And we can do that with a wild card.
-So replace the hard coded death metal with open curly, close curly, and inside SLU.
-Slug is just a technical word for a URL safe.
-And we could have called this anything like genre or cool music category.
-It makes no difference, but whatever we put inside of this wild card, we are then allowed to have an argument with that same slug.
+Anyways, the simplest way to make this URL work is just... to change the URL to `/browse/death-metal`.
+But... that's not very flexible?
+We would need one route for *every* genre which could be hundreds!
+And also, we just killed the `/browse` URL!
+It now is a 404.

+What we *really* want is a route that match `/browse/{ANYTHING}`.
+And we can do that with a *wildcard*.
+Replace the hard-coded `death-metal` with `{}` and, inside, `slug`.
+Slug is just a technical word for a "URL safe name".
+And we could have put anything inside the curly-braces, like `{genre}` or `{coolMusicCategory}`: it makes no difference.
+But *whatever* we put inside of this wildcard, we are then *allowed* to have an argument with that same name: `$slug`.
-The matching here is done by name.
-So whatever, if we go to /browse /death metal, it should pass as that death metal string right here To see if that's working, let's return a different response, I'll say is your on rock.
-And then we'll just pass the slug.
-All right, let's try that.
-I'm gonna head back to /browse /death metal And yes, Try /brows /emo.
-That works too.
-Oh, and if you want to, it's optional, you can add a string type to the Sug argument that does not change anything.
-It's just a nice way to program.
-The slug will always be a will, will always be a string regardless of this, um, type Later, we'll learn how you could turn number wild card, like the number five Into an in.
-If you want to Anyways, let's make this page a bit fancier instead of just printing out the slog wheel, kind of convert this to a title.
-So I'll say title = S St. Replace let's replace any dashes with Spaces.
-And then down here, I will use the title in a future tutorial.
-We're going to query the database

-For these genres, but, But right now we'll just kind of manually convert this slog into a nicer looking title.
-Can you try this?
-Eh, it doesn't look any different formo.
-If we go to death metal, it at least adds the space between, But to make that even fancier, check this out, let's add another line, say title = and then you, and that will auto complete a function literally called you.
-This is from the, the U function.
-We don't use a lot of functions in Symfony.
-This is a rare case.
-This comes from a com string component inside of Symfony.
-As I mentioned, Symfony is many different libraries and you're gonna be leveraging those libraries all the time.
-This is a library that helps you make string transformations.
-So what we can do in here, actually let me move.
-My S St. Replacement here is we pass it a string as the first argument, and this returns an object that we can then do operations on.
-So one of the methods on that object is call title.
-You can convert things to title case, and we'll have that apply to all words.
-So I'll pass true.

-Now we try it.
-Sweet.
-It uppercases the letters, the string component isn't particularly important.
-I just wanted to show you how you leverage different parts of Symfony.
-As you are trying to get your job done, Symfony, just a bunch of tools to help you do your work.
-All right, one last challenge Going to /brows /emo or death metal works, but just going to /browse does not work.
-It's broken a wild card can match anything, but by default wild card is required.
-We have to go to /brows /something.
-So how can we make a wild card optional?
-The answer is delightfully simple.
-Make the corresponding argument optional.
-As soon as we do that, it tells Symfony's routing layer that the slug does not need to be in the URL.
-So now when I refresh It works though, that's not a great message for this page.
-So let's do a little bit more work here.
-We'll say if there's a slug, then we will create the title the way we were else.
-We'll set title to genres.
-Oh, wait.
-And, and up here in the first part, let's say genre, colon.
-There we go.
-And now down here in the response, well, just pass the title.

-Awesome.
-Let's try that on /brows, all genres over on email, page genre, emo.
-Okay.
+Yup, if we go to `/browse/death-metal`, it will match this route and pass the string `death-metal` to that argument.
+The matching is done by name.

+To see if it's working, let's return a different response: `Genre` then the `$slug`.

+Testing time!
+Head back to `/browse/death-metal` and... yes!
+Try `/browse/emo` and that works too!

+Oh, and  it's optional, but you can add a `string` type to the `$slug` argument.
+That does not change anything, it's just a nice way to program: the `$slug` was *already* always going to be a string.
+A bit later, we'll learn how you could turn a *number* wildcard - like the number 5 into an integer if you want to.

+## Using Symfony's String Component

+Let's make this page a bit fancier.
+Instead of printing out the slug exactly, let's convert this to a title.
+Say title = `str_replace()` and replace any dashes with spaces.
+Then down here, use title in the response.
+In a future tutorial, we're going to query the database for these genres, but, for right now, we can at least make it look nicer.

+If we try it, Emo doesn't look any different... but the death metal page *does*.
+But I want *more* fancy!
+Check this out: add another line with `$title =` then type `u` and then auto-complete a function that's literally called... `u`.

+We don't use many functions from Symfony, but this is a rare example.
+This comes from a Symfony called `symfony/string`.
+As I mentioned, Symfony is many different libraries - also called components - and we're going to leverage those libraries all the time.
+This library helps you make string transformations and it happens to already be installed.

+Let's move the `str_replace()` to the first argument of `u()`.
+This function returns an object that we can then do string operations on.
+One method is called `title()`.
+Say `->title(true)` to convert all words to title case.

+Now when we try it... sweet!
+It uppercases the letters!
+The string component isn't particularly important, I just you to see how we can already leverage other parts of Symfony to get your job done.
+Symfony is just a bunch of tools there to help.

+## Making the Wildcard Optional

+Ok: one last challenge.
+Going to `/browse/emo` or `/browse/death-metal` works.
+But just going to `/browse`... does *not* work.
+It's broken!
+A wild card can match anything, but, by default, a wild card is *required*.
+We have to go to `/browse/<something>`.

+Can we make a wildcard optional?
+Absolutely!
+And it's delightfully simple: make the corresponding argument optional.

+As soon as we do that, it tells Symfony's routing layer that the `{slug}` does not need to be in the URL.
+So now when we refresh... it works.
+Though, that's not a great message for this page.

+Let's do a bit more work here.
+If there's a slug, then we will set the title the way we were.
+Else,  set title to "All genres".
+Oh, and move the "Genre:" up here... so that down in the `Response` we can just pass `$title`.

+Try that.
+On `/browse`...
+"All Genres".
+Over `/browse/emo`...
+"Genre: Emo"

-Next putting text like this into a controller.
-Isn't very scalable.
-Especially if we start, uh, including HTML, we need to be able to render templates to do that.
-We are going to install our first third party package and witness the massively important recipe system, Symfony recipe system in action.
+Next: putting text like this into a controller.... isn't very clean or scalable, Especially if we start including HTML.
+Nope, we need to render a template.
+To do *that*, we're going to install our first third-party package and witness the massively important Symfony recipe system in action.